hyriver/pynhd/README.rst

 `WaterData <https://labs.waterdata.usgs.gov/geoserver/web/wicket/bookmarkable/org.geoserver.web.demo.MapPreviewPage?1>`__
 and `NLDI <https://labs.waterdata.usgs.gov/about-nldi/>`_ web services.
 These two web services can be used to navigate and extract vector data from NHDPlus V2 database such as catchments, HUC8, HUC12, GagesII, flowlines, and water bodies.
-Moreover, the NLDI service includes more than 30 NHDPlus catchment-scale attributes that are associated with NHDPlus ComIDs.
-Values of these attributes are provided in three characteristic types:
+Moreover, PyNHD gives access to an item on `ScienceBase <https://sciencebase.usgs.gov>`_ called `Select Attributes for NHDPlus Version 2.1 Reach Catchments and Modified Network Routed Upstream Watersheds for the Conterminous United States <https://www.sciencebase.gov/catalog/item/5669a79ee4b08895842a1d47>`_.
+This item prvoides over 30 attributes at catchment-scale based on NHDPlus ComIDs.
+These attributes are avilable in three categories:

-1. ``local``: For individual reach catchments,
+1. Local (`local`): For individual reach catchments,
-2. ``tot``: For network-accumulated values using total cumulative drainage area,
+2. Total (`upstream_acc`): For network-accumulated values using total cumulative drainage area,
-3. ``div``: For network-accumulated values using divergence-routed.
+3. Divergence (`div_routing`): For network-accumulated values using divergence-routed.

-A list of these attributes for each characteristic type can be accessed using ``NLDI().get_validchars`` class method.
+A list of these attributes for each characteristic type can be accessed using ``nhdplus_attrs`` function.

 Additionally, PyNHD offers some extra utilities for processing the flowlines: